dcfrancisco/clicksold-wordpress-plugin/readme.txt

 == Changelog ==

+= 1.3 =
+* Sessions now started earlier so as to not conflict with certain themes.
+* Fixed captcha support on hosts that do not have php-gd installed.
+* Added option to suppress menu manipulation.
+* Added VIP widget.

 = 1.2 =
 * Updates to make plugin work smoother when hosted outside the ClickSold hosting environment.
 * CS Shortcodes can now accept duplicate parameters.